syncfusion-content/uwp-docs/uwp/Pivot-Grid/Relational/Getting-Started.md

 {% endtabs %}

 Open the *MainPage.xaml.cs* file and include the namespace "Syncfusion.UI.Xaml.PivotGrid".
-Then, initialize the SfPivotGrid control in the constructor and add it to the grid as illustrated below.
+Then, initialize the Pivot Grid control in the constructor and add it to the grid as illustrated below.

 {% tabs %}